k3po/k3po/SPEC.md

 The upstream request is regarded out of order -

-* if the sequence number of first upstream request is NOT the value specified during [Opening Handshake](#opening-handshake)
+* if the sequence number of first upstream request is NOT an increment of 1 compared to the value specified during [Opening Handshake](#opening-handshake)
 * if the sequence number of a upstream request is NOT an increment of 1 compared to that of preceding upstream request

 If the sequence number received via `X-Sequence-No` header is out of order, the server MUST generate an HTTP response with a `400 Bad Request` status code and fail the WSE connection.